Soulmate (2023 film)

-Soulmate (Korean: 소울메이트) is a 2023 South Korean film directed by Min Yong-geun starring Kim Da-mi, Jeon So-nee and Byeon Woo-seok.
+Soulmate (Korean: 소울메이트) is a 2023 South Korean romantic drama film directed by Min Yong-geun starring Kim Da-mi, Jeon So-nee and Byeon Woo-seok.
 The film, adapted from the Chinese film with the same name, deals with the essence of human relationships through 14 years of meeting and parting, friendship and love, longing and jealousy between two friends who first met at the age of 13.
 It was released theatrically on March 15, 2023.
+It was invited at the 28th Busan International Film Festival in 'Korean Cinema Today - Panorama' section and will be screened on October 5, 2023.